adfinis/virtesk/doc/start-and-stop-management.rst

-Amoothei-VDI: Start and Stop management of virtual rooms
+Start and Stop management of virtual rooms
 ========================================================

 --------------